bentoml/BentoML/docs/source/deployment/knative.rst

-We can monitor the status with kubectl get ksvc command.
+Monitor the status with kubectl get ksvc command.

 .. code-block:: bash